DISEASE TREATMENT

 Hospital Tank

-The hospital tank should have no substrate or live plants.
-Provide shelter with over-turned flower pots and use plastic plants to help comfort the fish.
-Use a sponge filter or internal box filter that does not use chemical filtration or Carbon, for these products will remove many types of medications.
-It is not recommended to use a strong power filter as the water disturbance may aggravate ailing fish.
-The tank should be furnished with a reliable heater that will not permit much temperature variance.
-To protect fish from heater burns, the heater should be enclosed in plastic mesh or other other means of coverage.
-The tank should be dimly lit and kept in a dark room (Some pathogens do poorly in absence of light).
-Lastly, the tank should be furnished with an air stone to provide oxygen as some medications reduce the amount of free oxygen in the water.
+A hospital tank should have no substrate or live plants.
+Provide shelter using overturned flower pots and plastic plants to help reduce stress.
+Use a sponge filter or an internal box filter that does not contain chemical filtration or activated carbon, as these materials can remove medications from the water.
+Avoid strong power filters, as excessive water movement may further stress sick fish.
+The tank should include a reliable heater with minimal temperature fluctuation.
+To prevent burns, enclose the heater in plastic mesh or a protective covering.
+Keep the lighting dim and place the tank in a dark room, as some pathogens do not thrive in the absence of light.
+Additionally, use an air stone to ensure sufficient oxygen levels, as some medications reduce the availability of dissolved oxygen.

-The hospital tank can double as a quarantine tank.
-Ideally, all new fish should be quarantined for three to six weeks before they are added to the main tank.
+A hospital tank can also serve as a quarantine tank.
+Ideally, all new fish should be quarantined for three to six weeks before being introduced to the main aquarium.

 Baths

-An alternative means of treating a fish is to give it a short "bath" in a bucket containing water and a medication or salt.
-Chemicals for such baths, such as Formalin, can be found in aquarium stores.
-A salt bath can be used for a wide range of disorders.
-The length and concentration of the bath can be varied
+An alternative treatment method is to administer a short-term "bath" in a separate container with water and medication or salt.
+Chemical baths using substances such as formalin can be purchased from aquarium stores.
+Salt baths are effective for a wide range of ailments.
+The concentration and duration of the bath should be adjusted according to the specific condition being treated.

 Heat Therapy

-Heat therapy of raising the water temperature, can be administered to kill certain parasites.
-Heat therapy should only be used in clean tanks with an abundant supply of oxygen.
-The temperature should be raised gradually by 1.8�F (1�C) an hour until the desired temperature is reached.
-During this time, the fish's condition must be monitored, because sometimes stressed fish cannot handle such a temperature change.
-Discontinue treatment if any side effects occur.
+Heat therapy involves gradually raising the water temperature to eliminate certain parasites.
+This method should only be used in clean tanks with an ample oxygen supply.
+Increase the temperature by 1.8�F (1�C) per hour until the desired level is reached.
+Closely monitor the fish's condition, as stressed fish may struggle to tolerate the temperature change.
+If adverse effects appear, discontinue treatment immediately.

 Medicated Foods